glacials/twos.dev/src/cold/apple.md

 ## Specific Notes {#specifics}

 Below are my notes on moving between the ecosystems at specific touchpoints.
+To see an overview, visit the [table of contents](#toc).

 ### ArchLinux → macOS {#macos}